 - We’ve also swapped brown rice for quinoa in these veggie burgers with great success.

 - Stir into soups, stews, and chili.
 I use quinoa to make our vegetarian chili.

 Pinch fine sea salt, optional

-1Add quinoa to a fine mesh strainer, and then rinse under cool water for 30 seconds to a minute.
+1Add quinoa to a fine mesh strainer, then rinse under cool water for 30 seconds to a minute.
 Alternatively, add the quinoa to a bowl and cover with cool water.
-Move the quinoa around the bowl, and then drain the water and repeat once more so the quinoa has been rinsed.
+Move the quinoa around the bowl, drain the water, and repeat.

 2Shake the quinoa of any excess liquid.
 Combine the rinsed quinoa and water (or stock) in a medium saucepan over medium-high heat.
-Bring to a boil then reduce to a low simmer and cook, uncovered, until the liquid is absorbed by the quinoa, 10 to 15 minutes.
-If you are making a large batch of quinoa, this may take closer to 20 minutes.
+Bring to a boil, then reduce to a low simmer and cook, uncovered, until the liquid is absorbed by the quinoa, 10 to 15 minutes.
+If you are making a larger batch of quinoa, this may take closer to 20 minutes.

-3Move the saucepan off of the heat and cover for five minutes.
-This extra time allows the quinoa to steam and “fluff up”.
+3Move the saucepan off of the heat and cover for 5 minutes.
+This extra time allows the quinoa to steam and “fluff up.”
 Uncover, and then fluff the quinoa with a fork.

 Adam and Joanne's Tips

 - More flavor: Stir olive oil, coconut oil, or butter into the cooked quinoa.
 Fold in chopped fresh herbs like parsley, chives, or cilantro.
 Squeeze fresh lemon juice or lime juice on top.